 Justin Gaethje entered the UFC with a perfect 17-0 record and a reputation for wildly entertaining brawls.
 His style centres around a high pace and gritty resilience, taking several to give one.
-A granite chin and frenetic work rate has produced nothing but instant classics throughout his career, and this hasn’t changed since his UFC debut.
-Nearly a year later, he finds himself 1-2 on the biggest stage, but three for three in fight of the year contenders.
+A granite chin and frenetic work rate have produced nothing but instant classics throughout his career, and this hasn’t changed since his UFC debut.
+Nearly a year later, he finds himself 1-2 on the biggest stage, but three for three in the fight of the year contenders.
 If Gaethje is to be believed, everything is going just fine.

 Questions about his game have nipped at his heels since his early days.
 The former Division 1 wrestler rarely uses those skills in his fights, electing instead to brawl, hoping to outlast his opposition.
 It worked for eighteen professional contests, and as such, Gaethje was a hot prospect when signing with the world MMA leader.

-He found victory in his premiere performance, but unfortunately his future opponents seemingly found enough holes in his voracious approach to best him.
+He found victory in his premiere performance, but unfortunately, his future opponents seemingly found enough holes in his voracious approach to best him.
 The ever-present suggestions of his style catching up to him appear to be ringing true.
-The 29-year-old has enough talent to close those holes and get back to his winning ways, but talent is not the issue.
+The 29-year-old has enough talent to close those holes and get back to his winning ways, but the talent is not the issue.
 “I don’t fight to win or lose.
 I fight to entertain.”

 “This Is The Entertainment Business”